guberti/tvm-arduino-demos/examples/person_detection/README.md

 python3 generate_project.py input/path/person_detection.tflite output/path/project
 ```

+# Memory Requirements
+If the Arduino does not have enough RAM to run this sketch, it will run out of memory. **If this occurs, `LED_BUILTIN` will begin blinking twice, pausing, and repeating this pattern**.
+If this occurs on your board, either choose a new Arduino that meets the memory requirement, or increase the memory available.

+By default, the Sony SPRESENSE only makes 768 kB (50%) of its memory available to the main core.
+Our model, however, requires [x] kB.
+We can increase this by going to `Tools -> Memory` and selecting at least 1408 kB.

 # Processing Static Images
 Before we connect our model to a live camera feed, let's feed it a few static images to make sure it works properly.
 I've picked out two images from the COCO 2017 dataset, [one containing a person](https://farm3.staticflickr.com/2529/4142190207_fe9f344501_z.jpg) and [one that does not](https://farm9.staticflickr.com/8087/8466331752_b60857e9f4_z.jpg).